Our verdict

 The shoe is also stable enough for midfoot-to-forefoot strikers, boasting the now-classic Nike width of 111.0 mm.

 Why do we say classic?
-Well, Nike has used those exact dimensions for three of its latest models: the Pegasus Turbo, the also budget-friendly Downshifter 12, and now the Winflo 9.
+Well, Nike has used those exact dimensions for three of its latest models: the Pegasus Turbo, the budget-friendly Downshifter 12, and now the Winflo 9.

 Nike Air Winflo 9 is great for your wallet